Hidden Inspiration in Guitar Making

 The Symbolic Legacy of Antonio de Torres

-Watching Joaquín Pierre’s video about Antonio de Torres, I was captivated by the wealth of knowledge he shared, particularly his insights into the symbolism embedded in the sound hole designs of Torres’ guitars. […] where the invisible is hidden in plain sight, discernible only to those who know how to look.
+Listening to Joaquín Pierre in his video about Antonio de Torres, I truly enjoyed the rich and inspiring information he shares, especially when he talks about the symbolism behind the rosette designs of Torres’ guitars.
+I find everything related to Torres fascinating, and I particularly appreciate that esoteric aspect of his work, where the invisible is in plain sight but only visible to those who know how to look.

 Apollo, the Laurel, and the Ritual of Mastery